Bonkers Home About Contact Funding Affiliates Certification Funny Pages Site Map

 Alphabetical guide to diseases and conditions, courtesy of the Centers for Disease Control:

-• Under A you'll find ADHD and Autism but not Akathisia or Ataxia.
+• Under A you'll find ADHD and Autism but neither Akathisia nor Ataxia.

 • -------------------